like & follow us:

 Nikolas also continues to be monitored by both medical experts and by his father and me.
 Days after his first marathon, we sent him for additional tests.
 The tests came back fine and Nikolas’s doctors maintain that Nikolas can continue to participate safely in marathons.

 In Delaware during his first marathon, was he capable of running faster?
 Yes, but that wasn’t the goal.
 He finished just under six hours and literally had his trademark grin from beginning to end.
-He was so proud of his accomplishment!
+He was so proud of his accomplishment (as he should be)!

 One of the most important factors is that Nikolas absolutely loves to run.
 He is having so much fun and he is doing it in a healthy way!
 We have told him over and over, you can stop at anytime.
 If this isn’t fun anymore, he can stop, but so far, he continues to be excited to keep “running” ahead with his goal!